iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Subdifferentials Subgradient Computations.md

 > $$

 **Proofs**
-The direction $\supseteq$ is direct using the secand line inequality, the other $\subseteq$ is the hard direction.
+The direction $\supseteq$ is direct using the secant line inequality, the other $\subseteq$ is the hard direction.
+For this proof we also require: [[Normal Cone Addition]] for assistance.

 **Source**: